The Devil's Arithmetic

 The Devil's Arithmetic is a historical fiction time slip novel written by American author Jane Yolen and published in 1988.
-The book is about Hannah Stern, a Jewish girl who lives in New Rochelle, New York, and is sent back in time to experience the Holocaust.
-During a Passover Seder, Hannah is transported back in time to 1941 Poland, during World War II, where she is sent to a concentration camp and learns the importance of knowing about the past.
+The book is about Hannah Stern; a Jewish girl, while at a Passover Seder dinner, is sent back in time to 1941 Poland during World War II.
+Hannah experiences the Holocaust horrors and is sent to a concentration camp and learns the importance of knowing about the past.

 Background

 Author Jane Yolen, who is Jewish, noted that she had considered writing about the Holocaust for some time, but was overwhelmed.
 She was convinced to pursue the subject by an editor of hers at the time, who was a Rabbi's wife.
 The Devil's Arithmetic is the author's first book that deals explicitly with Jewish themes.

 While writing the novel, Yolen spent a week at an Indianapolis private school; when she explained to students about her forthcoming work, one student asked if Yolen had made up the events of the novel, based on the real story of the Holocaust.